I saw TRON: LEGACY last night.

 In TRON, Kevin Flynn had to fight with a glowing, electronic Frisbee.
 Well, CGI then wasn't what it is today.
 We've come a very long way in 28 years.
 Now in 2010, they fight with Aerobies!
 It's not a Frisbee cuz' it has a hole in the middle!
 Already, TRON: LEGACY is starting to feel like OS 12.

-Yes, in TRON: LEGACY, Sam is made of flesh, blood, and bone - not electrons cohesively obeying a written set of code.
+Yes, in TRON: LEGACY, Sam is is on the computer grid but still made of flesh, blood, and bone - not electrons cohesively obeying a written set of code as in the original TRON.
 In TRON: LEGACY logic, that's because Sam is actually a User and not a Program.
-Unlike the far-sighted TRON, Sam wasn't digitally taken apart and recreated as an avatar of himself, he was merely Shrinky Dinked!
-With the blood spill, Sam is identified as "User" and brought before someone who appears to be his father, as his father would look from 25 years ago, but is in fact, the program CLU.
+Unlike the far-sighted TRON movie, in LEGACY Sam wasn't digitally taken apart and recreated as an avatar of himself, he was merely Shrinky Dinked!
+With the blood spill, Sam is identified as "User" (as if this happens all the time) and brought before someone who appears to be his father, as his father would look from 25 years ago, but is in fact, the program CLU.

 Sterilize!
 Must Ste-ri-lize!

-Sorry, I was thinking of a more imaginative television episode from over four decades back where even THEY had a better understanding of our current computers as they would be in the THEIR future.
+Sorry, I was thinking of a more imaginative television episode from over four decades back where even THEY had a better understanding of OUR current computers as they would be in THEIR future.

 So CLU went right into doing pretty much what Kevin's MCP, Master Control Program, did in the first TRON.
-Man, for an aging freedom loving computer hippie, Kevin Flynn keeps making police-state fascist programs!
+Man, for an aging Socialist loving computer hippie, Kevin Flynn sure keeps making police-state fascist programs!
 Perhaps this was meant to be a political statement?
 If so it fell flat.

 Remember this exchange from the trailer?